 Psalm 16:8 says something similar: “I have set the LORD always before me; Because He is at my right hand I shall not be moved.”
 The depiction is of one who has a clear goal set before him.
 The Lord is the goal.
 Is the dominating desire of your life to focus on the Lord?
 When we center our lives “in the Lord,” our view of life changes.
 That viewpoint can stand the shock of sin against our person.

 Joy is no ephemeral emotion but a principle accepted deep within one’s soul, in the attitude.

 True joy is not grounded in conditions on earth but in Christ Himself.
 The focus of our thinking changes our attitude.

 No one can rob us of the Lord; therefore, no one can rob us of our joy.
 Christ and His work satisfy our soul, making us independent of satisfaction from any other source.
 Do you fully appreciate the extent of your blessings in Christ?
 If we do, it will lift us above the lesser reasons for our joy.
 Joy and antagonism toward someone else cannot coexist at the same time.
 Joy dispels antagonism.

 Many athletic teams have not had winning seasons because of internal conflict on the team.
 Businesses have failed because of personal discord.
 Wars have been lost because of disagreements among generals.
 Do you have discord in your life?
 Is it affecting the quality of your life?
-What is our central passion?
-Is it to get back at someone for hurting us?
-Is it to center our thoughts on the Lord?
+What is your central passion?
+Is it to get back at someone for hurting you?
+Is it to center your thoughts on the Lord?
 Radiant Christian living resolves conflict.